himanshupa369/C-And-Cpp-Notes/miscellanious things/static_variable.md

 * Stored in **data/BSS segment**
 * Used for **singletons, counters, controlling visibility, shared config**
 * Common interview topic with linkage, lifetime, memory, OOP
+* Both global and static variables have static storage duration.
+They live throughout the entire lifetime of the program.
+* Static variables are scoped to the function in which they are declared and used.
+If you try to access them outside that function, you’ll get a compiler error
+* Global variables are scoped to the global scope of the file where they are declared.
+They are accessible and usable through out the entire file

 ---